PALMISTRY IS HAND ANALYSIS

 The appearance of the hand as a whole will show whether it is evenly balanced or is heavier or lighter in some parts than in others.

-Below is another excerpt talking about hand analysis from the famous “Cheiro”.
+Below is another excerpt about hand analysis from the famous “Cheiro”.

 He uses the term palmistry in studying the character from the hands.

 “Palmistry for all” by Cheiro – PUBLISHED IN 1916

 There is no country in the world where the “study of character” is more indulged in than In the USA.
-During my many visits there I could not help remarking how even the “hardest headed” businessmen used any form of this study that they could get hold of to help them in their business dealings with other men and also in endeavouring to ascertain the character of their clerks and employees.
+During my many visits there, I could not help remarking how even the “hardest headed” businessmen used any form of this study they could get hold of to help them in their business dealings with other men and endeavouring to ascertain the character of their clerks and employees.

 In looking over the records of my career, I find that in the course of my visits to America.
 I gave private lessons to the heads of two hundred and seventy business establishments in New York.
-One hundred and thirty-five in Boston, and three hundred and forty-two in Chicago.
+One hundred thirty-five in Boston, and three hundred and forty-two in Chicago.

 Study of the character

 All these men were large employers of labour.
-What they principally wanted was, to have some help beyond that of their judgment.
-In dealing with those they came in contact within the regular course of their business careers.
-In no other country did I find the same interest taken in the study of character from a practical standpoint.
+What they principally wanted was to have some help beyond that of their judgment.
+In dealing with those, they came in contact within the regular course of their business careers.
+In no other country did I find the same interest in studying character from a practical standpoint.

-It is for this reason that I write a special Preface for this Edition.
-Believing as I do that my American readers will appreciate the added information.
-I may be able to give regarding the obtaining by a mere glance at a hand.
-A quick grasp of the leading characteristics of the persons with whom they are thrown into contact.
-Or for whatever reason, they choose to make use of this study.
+This is why I am writing a special Preface for this Edition.
+Believing as I do, my American readers will appreciate the added information.
+I may be able to give regarding the obtaining by glancing at a hand.
+A quick grasp of the leading characteristics of the persons they are thrown into contact with.
+Or, for whatever reason, they choose to use this study.

 He explains all aspects of the hand and how they relate to the character: